KunihiroS/ANNO-BLUE/README.md

 - Changed scrollbar color to solid black for better visibility

 ### 0.1.3
-- Changed scrollbar color to solid black for better visibility
+- Changed scrollbar color to darker blue for better visibility

 ### 0.1.2
 - Added proper copyright disclaimer and license clarification